Rafael Devers Player Props: Red Sox vs. Reds

 Rafael Devers At The Plate

-- Devers leads Boston with 48 hits, batting .242 this season with 25 extra-base hits.
+- Devers leads Boston in total hits (50) this season while batting .246 with 25 extra-base hits.

-- Among qualified hitters in MLB play, his batting average ranks 112th, his on-base percentage ranks 150th, and he is 31st in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 103rd in batting average, 150th in on-base percentage, and 34th in slugging.

-- Devers has driven in a run in 24 games this season (48.0%), including 11 games with more than one RBI (22.0%).
-He has also driven in three or more of his team's runs in five contests.
+- In 49.0% of his games this year, Devers has driven in at least one run.
+In 12 of those games (23.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.